sammy2136/Async-FastAPI-Worker-Pool-Example/readme.md

 2. Each worker opens a UNIX socket in /tmp
 3. Scheduler assigns jobs from a queue
 4. Jobs are sent via JSON over the socket
-5. Worker responds with JSON results
+5. Scheduler emits events:
+  - when a job is submitted
+  - when a job is completed
+  - optionally when a job starts or fails
+6. SSE endpoints stream events globally or per worker
-6. Heartbeat periodically verifies worker health
+7. Heartbeat periodically verifies worker health

+---

 ## Extending This

-Common next steps for production use:
-- worker restart on crash
+You can easily add:
-- job persistence (Redis/Postgres/etc.)
+- job "started" events before sending to worker
+- error events for retries or failed jobs
-- job timeouts and cancellation
+- job IDs / correlation IDs for tracing
+- persistent queues (Redis, PostgreSQL)
+- worker auto-restart on crash
-- priority queues
+- priority queues and throttling
-- metrics & tracing
+- metrics collection / monitoring
-- container orchestration support
+- WebSocket interface instead of SSE if needed

 ## License